Midnight-Developer-ts/technical-documentation-page/README.md

 14. ✅ On larger devices, the navbar is fixed on the left side of the screen and remains visible.
 15. ✅ At least one media query is used for responsive design.

-✅ All user stories fulfilled, and the project passes FreeCodeCamp’s test suite.
+✅ All the FreeCodeCamp requirements are complete, and the project works as expected.

 ## 📸 Preview
 ![Technical Documentation Page Screenshot](./images/website-preview.jpeg)